QianruZhou333/semantic_SDN/README.md

 # semantic_SDN
+## Description
 An light-weight, plug-and-go programe to enable semantic-intelligent autonomic network management system for software-defined network.
-With assistent of an ontology, semantic SDN could
-1. build linked-data RDF data model for the network
+Semantic SDN consists of three main components:
+1. A knowledge base generator
-2. provide technology-independent APIs for network management tasks, e.g., learning switch, build firewall.
+2. A technology-independent API for network management tasks, e.g., learning switch, build firewall.
-3. provide user-friendly APIs for graph database, SPARQL query, Switch operations, etc., enable customers to build their own semantic network application easily.
+3. A SPARQL Engine.

+# Document
+## my_api_*.py
+methods provided in the open API
+## my_app_*.py
+demonstration of the applications developed based on the API provided.
+## my_topo_add_*_with_neo.py
+the knowledge base generator
+* = mn: adopts the Mininet API to extract the information.
+* = ryu: adopts the Ryu API to extract the information.